feast-dev/feast/go/README.md

 cdata.ExportArrowRecordBatch(result,
     cdata.ArrayFromPtr(output.DataPtr),
     cdata.SchemaFromPtr(output.SchemaPtr))
 ```

-The documentation for `ExportArrowRecordBatch` is great - it has this super useful caveat:
+The documentation for `ExportArrowRecordBatch` is great.
+It has this super useful caveat:

 > // The release function on the populated CArrowArray will properly decrease the reference counts,
 > // and release the memory if the record has already been released.
 But since this must be explicitly